Community Resources West Virginia assistance programs.

 The measures that help are installation of insulation and reducing the air infiltration, repairing and tuning up the cooling and the heating systems and replacement of incandescent lighting with the compact fluorescent bulbs.
 The Weatherization Crew, that is approved by the community action agency, also attends to the carbon monoxide and combustion safety of the home.

-Educational opportunities and help with job development is offered by Community Resources, Inc. (CRI).
+Educational opportunities and help with job development as part of case management is offered by Community Resources, Inc. (CRI).
 Case managers work to prepare clients, including youth, seniors and adults, for future challenges and opportunities.
 The agency supports all people seeking jobs and will help them in securing and retaining employment in Calhoun, Jackson, and other counties.
+They also partner with federal government job training centers to ensure clients get the skills they need.

 They do this by offering effective networking and referrals to businesses.
 The agency believes in helping people resolve any employment barriers.
 Steps are taken towards these self-sufficiency objectives by assisting residents in career counseling that covers basic education and GED preparation.
 Individuals can acquire skills or the relevant competency which is required to seek meaningful employment in West Virginia.
 CRI is also in partnership with several other non-profit community organizations and employers.
 They offer support towards coordinating and conducting programs for youth in terms of education and employment opportunities.